Tauseeq Haider

-Tauseeq Haider (born 19 February 1970) is a Pakistani radio and television anchor, show host, and actor.
-He has the honour of being the first voice to be aired on FM Radio.
+Tauseeq Haider is a Pakistani radio and television anchor, show host, and actor.
+He has the honour of being the first voice to be aired on FM Radio in Pakistan.
 Currently, he anchors a morning show "Rising Pakistan" on PTV Home.
 Since 2005, he is the CEO and founder of Black Box Sounds.
 He has directed documentary The Story of a Banyan Tree.

 Life and career

-Tauseeq was born on 19 February 1970 in Rawalpindi.

 He started his career as an English newscaster at Radio Pakistan in 1987.
 He has also read English News at PTV.
 When Radio Pakistan experimentally started its FM channel in 1993, he was the first anchor to be aired on it.
 Later, he presented many programs on radio and hosted several talk shows on Pakistan Television.
 Presently, he is anchoring a morning show "Rising Pakistan" at PTV home.

 He also works as a public communication trainer and attended a training workshop on "How to become a good Compere / Presenter", held in March 2022 at Pakistan Broadcasting Academy, Islamabad.

-Recently, Tauseeq has been cast in a forthcoming Turkish drama Koyu Beyaz along with actress Atiqa Odho.
+In 2022, Tauseeq has been cast in a forthcoming Turkish drama Koyu Beyaz along with actress Atiqa Odho.